portsoc/ws_sql/README.md

   npm run initsql
   ```

+4. **Inside `test.js` you will find helpful comments that tell you what the tests expect.**

-4. Run the tests by typing:
+5. Run the tests by typing:

   ```bash
   npm test
   ```

-4. **Inside `test.js` you will find helpful comments that tell you what the tests expect.**
+  If the tests fail to finish on their own (especially possible before you implement `shutdown`), press `ctrl-c` to stop the script.

 Git: A recommendation
 ----------------------